Meet the Volunteer Leadership Team.

 Chief Pastor

-Chief Pastor Robert Hellmann has devoted over 50 years to ministry, exemplifying a deep heart for service and a dedication to sharing God's love.
+Chief Pastor Robert Hellmann has devoted over 50 years to ministry, and has a deep heart for service and a dedication to sharing God's love.
 As the founder of Deep Waters Ministry, he has passionately focused on supporting Veterans and the First Responder community, making a profound impact on countless lives through his faith-driven mission.
+Chief Pastor Bob Hellmann is our VFR Ministry's volunteer pastor, offering wisdom, Sunday Services, bible studies, and pastoral care.

 Catherine Rabbitt